 Project PEDHSC25

-The University of Hertfordshire is working with Watford FC Sports & Education Trust to evaluate Empower, a 24-week project that aims to improve the mental health of young people aged 9-12 through the use of physical activity,
+The University of Hertfordshire collaborated with Watford FC Sports & Education Trust to evaluate Empower, a 24-week project that aims to improve the mental health of young people aged 9-12 through the use of physical activity.

 Expected outcomes for young people participating on the project: